Hristo Smirnenski: Death

 Smirnenski's tireless work and deprivations undermined the 24-year-old poet's health and he died on June 18, 1923, from tuberculosis.
 He had followed political events and kept his faith, optimism, and sense of humor right until his last breath.

 Legacy

 Despite his early death, Smirnenski is known as a very productive writer.
-In the eight brief years of his prolific career, he wrote thousands of pieces of poetry and prose in various genres using more than 70 pseudonyms.
+In the eight brief years of his prolific and notable career, he wrote thousands of pieces of poetry and prose in various genres using more than 70 pseudonyms.
 One of the last editions of his collected works consists of eight volumes.
 He was lauded by left-leaning literary critics for championing socialist ideals in his works, and by certain of the modern conservative literary circles as the author of "Applied Poetry".

 Smirnenski Point on Robert Island, South Shetland Islands, is named after Hristo Smirnenski.